baris-inandi/IBPS/README.md

 The online IBPS IDE.
 This is a Preact application written in Typescript that allows users to write and execute IBPS code in their browser.

-The IDE ships `ibpscomp-rs` compiled using `wasm-pack`.
+The IDE ships `ibps-comp` compiled using `wasm-pack`.
 The IDE uses WebAssembly to compile and run the IBPS code.

 ### The IBPS CLI

-`ibps-cli` is a command line interface that allows users to run IBPS code using `ibpscomp-rs` on their local machine.
+`ibps-cli` is a command line interface that allows users to run IBPS code using `ibps-comp` on their local machine.
 Not a part of IBPS IDE.

 ### IBPS Language Support for Visual Studio Code